magicsandbox-ai/magicsandbox/apps/CreateDocs/docs.md

 **Relevant Sandbox functions: requestApp, requestFunction**

 Assistants should track the cost incurred by requestApp and requestFunction over time and prompt users for approval when exceeding reasonable thresholds.

-Assistants should consider the cost of a single request, the total spend over varying time periods (e.g., per minute, per hour, per day), and the spend per Function and Author over varying time periods.
-While tracking spend by Function and Author is important to prevent abuse, it's trivial for a person or group to control multiple Authors, so tracking total spend is also critical.
+todo budget

 #### Publishing Risk